-Single Sign-On (SSO) enables CF users to authenticate with third-party service dashboards using their CF credentials.
+Single Sign-On (SSO) enables Cloud Foundry (CF) users to authenticate with third-party service dashboards using their CF credentials.
 Service dashboards are web interfaces which enable users to interact with some or all of the features the service offers.
 SSO provides a streamlined experience for users, limiting repeated logins and multiple accounts across their managed services.
 The user’s credentials are never directly transmitted to the service since the OAuth protocol handles authentication.

 Dashboard SSO was introduced in cf-release v169 so this or a newer version is required to support the feature.

 To enable the SSO feature, the Cloud Controller requires a UAA client with sufficient permissions to create and delete clients for the service brokers that request them.
 This client can be configured by including the following snippet in the cf-release manifest:

 When this client is not present in the cf-release manifest, Cloud Controller cannot manage UAA clients and an operator will receive a warning when creating or updating service brokers that advertise the

 A service broker must include the

 dashboard_client field in the JSON response from its catalog endpoint for each service implementing this feature.
 A valid response would appear as follows:

 dashboard_client field is a hash containing three fields:

 id is the unique identifier for the OAuth client that will be created for your service dashboard on the token server (UAA), and will be used by your dashboard to authenticate with the token server (UAA).
 If the client id is already taken, CF will return an error when registering or updating the broker.